Tensor Network Decoding Beyond 2D: Introduction

 We also develop a technique for TN decoding of circuit-level noise.
 One could make use of the circuit itself to construct the TN, but while the resulting TNs are three-dimensional, they are very large even for modest-sized decoding tasks.
 Instead, we make use of Stim's detector error models~\cite{gidney_stim_2021} to construct the TN, and consider the rotated surface code as a proof-of-principle.
 Even with this approach, the resulting 3D tensor network is notoriously large and exhibits a very complicated topology, as seen in~\Cref{fig:tn_circ,fig:tn_circ_large}.
 To solve this problem, we first ``compress'' the TN to a cubic form via local approximate contraction.
 The result can then be globally contracted with the simple update method described above.
 Numerical results for the rotated surface code are depicted in~\Cref{fig:threshold_circ} and compared to PyMatching~\cite{higgott_pymatching_2022,higgott_sparse_2023}.
+We note that TN decoding of circuit-level noise has been considered in~\cite{bohdanowicz2022quantum} before, but the authors were only able to consider very small codes of distance 3 due to numerical challenges with their technique.

 \Cref{tab:thresholds} summarizes our observed thresholds and compares them with decoders in previous literature.
 The thresholds are estimated using the bootstrapping procedure explained in~\cite{chubb_general_2021}, see~\cite{chubb_boostrap_2023} for more details.
 We note that these thresholds should be taken with a grain of salt, since the considered code distances are rather small and therefore finite-size effects might have a significant effect.
 We argue that the improvements in logical error rates are more significant here, especially for the circuit-level noise where the exact threshold might be of small importance for experiments.